Who Is Senator Kamala Harris? (Biden’s VP Running Mate)

 What does Kamala Harris stand for?

-Kamala Harris has stated that her top priority as President would be to raise incomes and has floated a $500 a month tax credit for working and middle-class families as one way to accomplish that.
+When she was running for President, Kamala Harris stated that her top priority would be to raise incomes and has floated a $500 a month tax credit for working and middle-class families as one way to accomplish that.
 It’s been framed as an incredibly ambitious move whose scope would lift 9 million people out of poverty according to the Center on Budget and Policy Priorities but might reduce federal revenue by as much as $2.8 trillion over the next ten years.

 Throughout her career in public service, with a few notable exceptions, Kamala Harris has embraced a series of progressive policies.
 She’s a staunch supporter of women’s right to choose and advocates Medicare-for-all.
 Senator Harris’s views about the legalization of recreational marijuana have evolved and, after co-sponsoring the Marijuana Justice Act alongside fellow Senator and Presidential candidate Cory Booker, she said cannabis “gives a lot of people joy” and has been candid about her own use of the drug in her college years.